 Current changes in the role of the pharmacist have placed an increased responsibility on pharmacy technicians who may perform many of the same duties as pharmacists.
 A pharmacist must check all of a technician's work before each medication can be dispensed.

-The Pharmacy Technician program at AACC is accredited by the American Society of Health-System Pharmacists.
+Anne Arundel Community College's Pharmacy Technician Program is accredited by the American Society of Health-System Pharmacists (ASHP) and the Accreditation Council for Pharmacy Education (ACPE).
 The program is also approved by the Maryland Board of Pharmacy.

 Certification of pharmacy technicians is becoming a requirement for employment.
 Employers are seeking competent, well-trained technicians who meet the competencies that are outlined by the Pharmacy Technician Certification Board (PTCB).
 All individuals working in the capacity as a pharmacy technician must be registered with the Maryland Board of Pharmacy.